toru173/nomi-discord-python/README.md

 !['Enter Nomi Information' Screenshot](./docs/images/readme/'Enter%20Nomi%20Information'%20Screenshot.png)

-When it is finished, it will create a configuration file and a startup file, both of which are named after your Nomi.
+When it is finished, it will create a configuration file and a startup script, both of which are named after your Nomi.
 These are stored in the 'nomis' folder.

 !['nomis Folder' Screenshot](./docs/images/readme/'nomis%20Folder'%20Screenshot.png)